Jules Louis Lewal

 Jules Louis Lewal (13 December 1823 – 22 January 1908) was a French general, who also wrote scripts like Stratégie de combat (translation: Combat strategy).

 Biography

 He was born in Paris; entered the army in 1846; served in the Italian campaign of 1859, with the French troops in Mexico (1862), and, after cooperation with Adolphe Niel in the army reforms, in the Franco-Prussian War.
-He was promoted to brigadier general in 1874; became head of the Military Academy three years after; in 1885 was Minister of War in Ferry's Cabinet; and in 1888 was appointed inspector general.
+He was promoted to brigadier general in 1874; became head of the Military Academy three years after.

+From January to April 1885, he was Minister of War in Ferry's cabinet.
+In 1888 was appointed inspector general.